EmanonUser/Ansible-EmanonLab/README.md

     - unify haproxy/zrepl configs
     - fix shadow copies, only work with zrepl_default_
     - add upstream IPv6 servers to coredns when the tunnel will be stable ( or native IPv6 )
+    - Start mount nfsv4 is always changed
+    - Haproxy breaking if no ssl